IBM/ansible-role-infosvr-import-export/docs/infoanalyzer.md

     - ...
 ```

-The required parameters for the import are the file `from` which to load the assets and the `into_project` project name into which to load them.
+The required parameters for the ingest are the file `from` which to load the assets and the `into_project` project name into which to load them.

 The options under `with_options` are all optional: